Home

 Other Shetland Photos

-Our registered Shetland Sheep have given an even greater dimension to the fiber end of this "Cottage Industry".
+Our registered Shetland Sheep have given an even greater dimension to the fiber end of our "Cottage Industry".
 Shetlands are a bit of a rarity in the sheep world given the fact that the fleece variations in the breed are so vast.
 Shetland fleeces can be short and crimpy, long and flowing (rather more like llama fleeces) and everything in between.
 Our specialty is very fine fleeces and a majority of our breeding stock reflect that standard.

 And, the colors are breathtaking!
 Beautiful Emskets (bluish-grey), rich Moorits (reddish-brown), Greys, Browns, Black, Fawn and many other colors and markings make up the Shetland palette (see our "shetland wool" page).
 The soft fleeces are light in lanolin (great for those with sensitive skin) and it mixes beautifully with llama fiber creating some unique colors and textures for hand spinning.